Don't use not-even-wrong arguments!

 B: No, it wouldn't provide the same effect.
 If the reason why we can see different stars from different places on Earth was stars being close, then the constellations would have different shapes depending on where you look at them from.
 There would be perspective distortions and, unless you assume all stars are at the exact same height, we would also expect there to be parallaxes.
 We observe neither of those two things.

 A: Well, Heliocentricism suffers from the same problem.
-Why don't constellations have different shapes depending on which time of the year we look at them from?
+Why don't constellations have different shapes depending on which time of the year we look at them from (as the Earth moves around the Sun)?

 B: That's not the same problem.
 For Heliocentricism, you can assume stars are very far away, so that the parallaxes aren't visible.